shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 “Very well.”
 Larkwren bowed.
 “Thank you.”

 “Come alone now.”
-Dahfair led them to the throne room.
+Dhafir led them to the throne room.

 Inside the tall golden doors, the 30ft x 30ft throne room was a sight to behold.
 Decorations adorned the walls: mounts of monsters defeated, heads of bloodlines absorbed, and condoms full of ageless liquid hanging from photos of exotic women.